Patient education: Diabetes mellitus type 2: Overview (Beyond the Basics)

 Being diagnosed with type 2 diabetes can be a frightening and overwhelming experience, and you likely have questions about why it developed, what it means for your long-term health, and how it will affect your everyday life.

 Despite the risks associated with type 2 diabetes, most people can lead active lives and continue to enjoy the foods and activities that they previously enjoyed.
 Diabetes does not mean an end to "special occasion" foods like birthday cake, and most people with diabetes can enjoy exercise in almost any form.
-(See "Patient information: Type 2 diabetes mellitus and diet (Beyond the Basics)" and "Patient information: Diabetes mellitus type 2: Alcohol, exercise, and medical care (Beyond the Basics)".)
+(See "Patient education: Type 2 diabetes mellitus and diet (Beyond the Basics)" and "Patient education: Diabetes mellitus type 2: Alcohol, exercise, and medical care (Beyond the Basics)".)

 CAUSES OF TYPE 2 DIABETES